launchableinc/cli/docs/getting-started.md

 ## Setting your API key

-You should have received an API key from us already \(if you haven’t, let us know\).
+First, create an API key at [app.launchableinc.com](https://app.launchableinc.com) (or use the one you received from us).
 This authentication token allows the CLI to talk to the Launchable service.

-You’ll need to make this API key available as the `LAUNCHABLE_TOKEN` environment variable in the parts of your CI process that interact with Launchable.
+Then, you’ll need to make this API key available as the `LAUNCHABLE_TOKEN` environment variable in the parts of your CI process that interact with Launchable.
 How you do this depends on your CI system:

 <table>
   <thead>